Heximal, or: how to really read hexadecimal

-Many debates have been had about the "correct" way to pronounce hexadecimal numbers.
-If you ask me, the best way to do it is to just read the letters out loud, or use the Nato phonetic alphabet.
-But what if you don’t want to simply read hexadecimal?
-What if you want to.... count?
+Many debates have been had about the “correct” way to pronounce hexadecimal numbers.
+(If you ask me, you should just stick to the standard and go with the Nato spelling alphabet: alpha, bravo, charlie…) But what if you don’t want to just read hexadecimal?
+What if you want to… count?

-Many brave souls have tried, but more often than not, the names seem utterly nonsensical.
+A great number of brave souls have tried, but more often than not, their attempts turn out utter nonsense.
 Christeen, dickety-one, and fimteek are just some of the horrors found in existing ideas for hexadecimal numbering.
-Armed with inspiration from jan Misali’s seximal, i set out to make a better system.
+Armed with inspiration from the base-6 seximal, i set out to make a better system.
 Introducing: heximal.

 Counting from 1–F